 progressed and star WR AJ Green has returned to the field.
 Auburn will have to

 be careful and not look past Georgia.
-They play Alabama the following week. #1 Rated Sportsbook At
+They play Alabama the following week.
+Play at the Largest Sportsbook In the

 This game opened up with the Tigers as a 9.5 point favorite, but since then they have been lowered to 8.5 across the board.
 Auburn has problems with LB Daren Bates, and CB T'Sharvan Bell who are doubtful due to a shoulder, and hamstring injury, respectively.
 WR DeAngelo Benton is questionable due to an ankle problem.
 Georgia doesn't have any new injury problems.

 The Georgia Bulldogs are 3-1 in their last 4 games ATS.
 Auburn is also 3-1 in that stretch.
 The head to head battle between these teams has witnessed the Bulldogs win the last four in a row.
 Georgia has had great success on the road, and overall, against Auburn for HC Mark Richt.

 Freshman QBs experience all sorts of ups and downs.
 Bulldogs QB Aarron Murray is without a doubt a future star, but he experienced one of his worst games against the Gators two weeks ago.
 He passed for 3 TDs, but it was ultimately his 3 INTs that did his Bulldogs in.
 On the year he has passed for 2,317 yards and 18 TDs.
 His stats would be better if not for the absence WR AJ Green in the early part of the year.